CUSTOMS BROKERAGE / SHIPPING AGENT

 5. Pay outstanding duties and collect your cargo

-Proceed to the Customs building at Port Purcell to pay any outstanding customs duties and/or port fees and collect your cargo.
+Proceed to the designated customs station (Port Purcell, Road Town, Airport) to pay any outstanding customs duties and/or port fees and collect your cargo.

 Glossary